manikkorada/financial_analyst_v1/README.md

 3) Responses from tools are combined and returned to the user.

-Attcahed the screenshots of sample output and LangGrapg flow.
+Attcahed the screenshots of sample output and LangGraph flow.